karineek/SearchGEM5/Experiments/BugReports/BugReport.md

   return 0;
 }
 ```
-We then flipped several bits during fuzzing **TODO HECTOR ADD THE CODE YOU GOT**
+We then flipped several bits during fuzzing **TODO HECTOR ADD THE CODE YOU GOT after lifting**
 ```
 ```